 I Am Not Madame Bovary《我不是潘金莲》Feng Xiaogang 冯小刚

 The movie talks about the struggles and misunderstandings a woman from the countryside of southern China who encounters several layers of society throughout her fight for justice.
 The main character seems naïve and innocent, while at the same time strong and perseverant on her quest to undo the wrongdoings she suffered from several men throughout her life.
 The movie is very aesthetic to watch, which lies in stark contrast to the storyline full of hardships and systemic absurdities of everyday life.
+If you want to have a wonderful tv-watching experience, a company such as Tvwallmounting.ca offers professional tv wall mounting service in the GTA.
+Our expert tv installation is carried out by tv mounting service Toronto team, who has years of experience in transforming residential and commercial spaces.

 Recommended by Femi Lawal (Nigeria) Hutong IT & Marketing Manager